To What Degree Do You Love E.T.?

 Other E.T.
 Pages in this Subsection

-Explores why people hate E.T., and how the game can be fixed.
+Downlad a hacked version of the game that might turn E.T. haters into E.T. lovers.
 Click here to see how the hack evolved over time at AtariAge.

 If you repeat a falsehood often enough, people start to believe that it is true.